I have teaching experience in science communication, Maths, and Physics.

 Science communication training

-The workshop was part of a larger training session organised by the FET2RIN European project.
+The workshop was part of a comprehensive training session organised by the FET2RIN European project.
 I gave it on behalf of the youris.com European Research Media Agency and the EFFECT European project (see the SciComm section).
+It took place on 13 December 2018 in Brussels (Belgium).

 Maths and Physics teaching (2014 – 2016)

 I have worked as a Maths and Physics teacher at the Ecole d’Humanité, a progressive boarding school in Switzerland.
 I taught students aged 16 – 20 taking the Swiss Matura Programme.
-My teaching philosophy is summarised in the following document:
+My teaching philosophy is detailed in the following document: